Kasol – A small and enchanting hamlet in the lap of nature

 The only places that your mind wanders to when the name Himachal strikes are Manali or Shimla.
 Considering the good network and ample of stay options to choose from – these both places seem to be the most viable option for workation.
-Even we thought of going to Manali in the first place; of course given the network and amenities required for long stay and running your workstation.
+We even thought of going to Manali in the first place; of course given the network and amenities required for longer stay.

 But after reaching Chandigarh, we suddenly changed our mind and took the road to Kasol and that was one of the best decisions we ever made on this journey.